Oshawa Tourist Attractions

 Oshawa Little Theatre’s 2011-2012 season is one of theatrical “Trials and Tribulations."
 Upcoming plays include Jake’s Women, Annie, To Kill a Mockingbird and Chess.
 For tickets and information, visit www.oshawalittletheatre.com.

 The City and community groups host numerous popular events for residents and visitors.
 Each June, thousands enjoy ethnic cuisine and entertainment during Oshawa Fiesta Week and visitors from across Ontario visit Oshawa to see hundreds of peonies in glorious bloom during the Peony Festival.
 In March, residents flock to Purple Woods Conservation Area, the site of the Central Lake Ontario Conservation Authority's annual Maple Syrup Festival.
+In September, Doors Open Oshawa celebrates the City's heritage with free access to many of the City's interesting buildings.
 For information on upcoming events, visit our Events Webpage.